The London House Course

 When filling out this application form, a professional reference is required UNLESS you have attended an Attingham Trust course in the last five years.

-All applicants will be notified by January 2019.
-On instruction fee payments should then be made in £sterling either by cheque, made out to ‘The Attingham Trust’ or by bank transfer.
+All applicants will be notified by in Spring 2019.
+On instruction fee payments should then be made in £ sterling either by cheque, made out to ‘The Attingham Trust’ or by bank transfer.

 Participants are strongly advised to insure against cancellation as no refunds will be made following payment, unless the place can be filled by another suitable candidate.
 In such a case, an administrative fee of £100 will be charged.

 There is only limited scholarship funding for this course so applicants who are unable to meet the fees are encouraged to approach their institutions for full or partial financial assistance before applying for the course.
 Please email Rebecca Parker for further information on this: .